mimoyo/mimoyo/README.md

 - 👋 Hi, I’m @mimoyo
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in system administration and devops
-- 🌱 I’m currently learning JavaScript, React.
+- 🌱 My stack is: Linux, Network (Cisco, Eltex, etc), Nginx, Active directory, Power shell, Python and more

 <!---
 mimoyo/mimoyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.